LiteLDev/LeviLamina/docs/en_US/Development/EventAPI/PlayerEvents.md

   - side : `Number`
     The face of the object that was clicked.
     The faces: `0`-Down `1`-Up `2`-North `3`-South `4`-West `5`-East
+  - pos : `FloatPos`
+    The position that was right-clicked.

 - Intercept events: function returns `false`

 Note: Win10 client right-clicking on the player will trigger this event on the server multiple times in a row.